 III.
 Internal Controls, Audit and Compliance

-The Bank has put in place extensive internal controls and processes to mitigate operational risks, including centralised operations and segregation of duty between the front office, mid-office and back office.
-The front-office units usually act as customer touch-points and sales and service outlets.
-The entire processing, accounting and settlement of transactions is carried out by the back-office in the banks Core Banking System.
+Your Bank has put in place extensive internal controls and processes to mitigate operational risks, including centralised operations and segregation of duty between the front office and back office.
+The front-office units usually act as customer touch-points and sales and service outlets while the back-office carries out the entire processing, accounting and settlement of transactions in the Banks core banking system.
 The policy framework, definition and monitoring of limits is carried out by various mid-office and risk management functions.
 The credit sanctioning and debt management units are also segregated and do not have any sales and operations responsibilities.

-The Bank also has detective controls in place viz, (a) Periodic review of user IDs (b) Post transaction monitoring at the back-end by way of call back process (through daily log reports) by an independent person i.e. to ascertain that entries in the Core-Banking System/messages in payment interface systems are based on valid/authorised transactions and customer requests (c) Daily tally of cash and near-cash items at end of day (d) Reconciliation of Nostro accounts (by an independent team) to ascertain and match-off the Nostro credits and debits (External or Internal) regularly to avoid/identify any unreconciled/unmatched entries passing through the system (e) Reconciliation of all Suspense Accounts and establishment of responsibility in case of outstandings (f) Independent and surprise checks periodically by supervisors.
+Your Bank has put in place various preventive controls: (a) Limited and need-based access to systems by users (b) Dual custody over cash and near-cash items (c) Segregation of duty in processing of transactions vis--vis creation of user IDs (d) Segregation of duty in processing of transactions vis--vis monitoring and review of transactions/reconciliation (e) Four eye principle (maker-checker control) for processing of transactions (f) Stringent password policy (g) Booking of transactions in core banking system mandates the earmarking of line/limit (fund as well as non-fund based) assigned to the customer (h) STP processes between core banking system and payment interface systems for transmission of messages (i) Additional authorisation leg in payment interface systems in applicable cases (j) Audit logs directly extracted from systems (k) Empowerment grid Your Bank also has detective controls in place: (a) Periodic review of user IDs (b) Post transaction monitoring at the back-end by way of call back process (through daily log reports) by an independent person, i.e., to ascertain that entries in the core banking system/messages in payment interface systems are based on valid/authorised transactions and customer requests (c) Daily tally of cash and near-cash items at end of day (d) Reconciliation of Nostro accounts (by an independent team) to ascertain and match-off the Nostro credits and debits (External or Internal) regularly to avoid/identify any unreconciled/unmatched entries passing through the system (e) Reconciliation of all Suspense Accounts and establishment of responsibility in case of outstanding (f) Independent and surprise checks periodically by supervisors.

 Your Bank has an Internal Audit Department which is responsible for independently evaluating the adequacy and effectiveness of all internal controls, risk management, governance systems and processes and is manned by appropriately qualified personnel.

-This department adopts a risk based audit approach and carries out audits across various businesses ie Retail, Wholesale and Treasury (for India and Overseas books), audit of Operations units, Management Audits, Information Security Audit, Revenue Audit and Concurrent Audit in order to independently evaluate the adequacy and effectiveness of internal controls on an ongoing basis and pro-actively recommending enhancements thereof.
-The Internal Audit Department during the course of audit also ascertains the extent of adherence to regulatory guidelines, legal requirements and operational processes and provides timely feedback to the Management for corrective action.
+This department adopts a risk-based audit approach and carries out audits across various businesses i.e. Retail, Wholesale and Treasury (for India and Overseas books), audit of Operations units, Management Audits, Information Security Audit, Revenue Audit and Concurrent Audit in order to independently evaluate the adequacy and effectiveness of internal controls on an ongoing basis and pro-actively recommending enhancements thereof.
+The Internal Audit Department during the course of audit also ascertains the extent of adherence to regulatory guidelines, legal requirements and operational processes and provides timely feedback to the Management for corrective actions.
 A strong oversight on the operations is also kept through off-site monitoring.

-The Internal Audit Department also independently reviews the Banks implementation of Internal Rating Based (IRB) approach for calculation of capital charge for Credit Risk, the appropriateness of Banks Internal Capital Adequacy Assessment Process (ICAAP), as well as evaluates the quality and comprehensiveness of the Banks disaster recovery and business continuity plans and also carries out Management self-assessment of adequacy of the Banks internal financial controls and operating effectiveness of such controls in terms of Sarbanes Oxley (SOX) Act and Companies Act, 2013.
+The Internal Audit Department also independently reviews your Banks implementation of Internal Rating Based (IRB)-approach for calculation of capital charge for Credit Risk, the appropriateness of Banks Internal Capital Adequacy Assessment Process (ICAAP), as well as evaluates the quality and comprehensiveness of the Banks disaster recovery and business continuity plans and also carries out management self-assessment of adequacy of the Banks internal financial controls and operating effectiveness of such controls in terms of Sarbanes Oxley (SOX) Act and Companies Act, 2013.

 Any new product/process introduced in the Bank is reviewed by Compliance function in order to ensure adherence to regulatory guidelines and also by Internal Audit from the perspective of existence of internal controls.
-The Audit function also pro-actively recommends improvements in operational processes and service quality wherever deemed fit.
+The Audit function also proactively recommends improvements in operational processes and service quality, wherever deemed 3t.

 The Bank has taken significant measures in developing and enhancing an effective and sustainable KYC AML and CFT Compliance Programme.
-The adherence to the guidelines prescribed in the policy is monitored by the Bank at various stages of the customer lifecycle.
+The adherence to the guidelines prescribed in the policy is monitored by your Bank at various stages of the customer lifecycle.
 Your Bank has robust controls in place to ensure adherence to the KYC guidelines at the time of account opening.
-The Bank also has a continuous review process in the form of transaction monitoring including a dedicated AML CFT monitoring team, which carries out extensive transaction reviews for identification of suspicious patterns/trends which act as an early warning signal for the Bank to carry out enhanced due diligence and appropriate action thereafter.
+The Bank also has a continuous review process in the form of transaction monitoring including a dedicated AML CFT monitoring team, which carries out transaction reviews for identification of suspicious patterns/trends that helps your Bank to further carry out enhanced due diligence and appropriate actions thereafter.
 The status of adherence to the KYC, AML and CFT guidelines is also placed before the Audit Committee of the Board for their review at quarterly intervals.

 IV.
 Responsible Financing

-In select large-ticket projects, the Bank appoints a Lenders Independent Engineer (LIE) who conducts due diligence across several parameters including EHS.
-The findings of the LIEs assessment report are then discussed with the client to ensure compliance.
+In select large-ticket projects, your Bank appoints a Lenders Independent Engineer (LIE) who conducts due diligence across several parameters including EHS.
+The 3ndings of the LIEs assessment report are then discussed with the client to ensure compliance.